 When to schedule an online meeting

-When to schedule a Channel meeting
+When to schedule a channel meeting

 Channel meetings take advantage of the new technology platform that Teams affords and therefore might be something you should consider using for internal meetings within your Teams.
 Channel meetings let you have all your meetings, their chat, reports, and recordings stored directly in the project or department Team they are happening for.

 The conversation remains connected to the meeting, even if the meeting is on a recurring schedule.
-When the meeting takes place, you’ll see a video icon next to the Channel name.
-Click the Channel name and you’ll see a space displaying the ongoing meeting with photos of attendees who have joined and any conversation that’s taken place.
+When the meeting takes place, you’ll see a video icon next to the channel name.
+Click the channel name and you’ll see a space displaying the ongoing meeting with photos of attendees who have joined and any conversation that’s taken place.

 When to schedule a live event